andyfaff/scipy/PEP/1-Optimizer.rst

 - cleaning the existing API
 - preserving backwards compatibility

-The ``Function`` class is responsible for calculating func/gradient/hessians for the problem, and will also take care of implementing numerical differentiation if the user does not provide gradient/hessian implementations.
-The current design was targetted at scalar functions (R^m --> R), but there is no reason why the same design could not be used for minimising scalars (R-->R), root finding, and vector functions (R^m --> R^n).
-For example, these would simply require a `VectorFunction` class to implement the `func`, `grad` and `hess` methods.
+The ``Function`` class is responsible for calculating the function, gradient and Hessian (and will implement numerical differentiation gradient/Hessian implementation not provided).
+The ``Function`` class is general and can be used to map between arbitrary dimensions, including scalar and vector functions.

 The ``Optimizer`` class is used to optimize a ``Function``.
-Nearly all optimizers (with the exception of brute) have some fundamental iterative behaviour, and so ``Optimizer`` is an iterable which allows stepwise progression through the problem, via ``Optimizer.__next_``.
+Nearly all optimizers (with the exception of an exhaustive search) have some fundamental iterative behavior.
+As such, the ``Optimizer`` will be iterable, which allows stepwise progression through the problem (via ``Optimizer.__next_``).

-``Optimizer`` will be subclassed to implement different optimization techniques, with each of the subclasses overriding the ``__next__`` method to represent the core of their iterative technique. ``Optimizer`` will also possess a `solve` method to run the Optimizer to completion.
+Different optimization algorithms can inherit from ``Optimizer``, with each of the subclass overriding the ``__next__`` method to represent the core of their iterative technique.
+For some solvers, each iteration is implemented in C/Fortran with the main optimization loop in Python (e.g., LBFGSB).
+We are not proposing to replace those external calls.

-Some of the scalar minimizers (LBFGSB) perform iteration in a Python loop, with calls to external Fortran/C functions during each iteration, we do not propose to replace those external calls at this time.
-Other optimizers run the complete optimization in external C/Fortran code (such as ``leastsq`` <-> ``minpack``).
-For those situations the ``solve``/``__next__`` methods can simply ask the external code to run their entire optimization, with a single step not being possible.
-In the future single stepping may be possible via extraction of iteration logic into cython based code.
-However, doing so would obviously have to be rigourously tested and benchmarked.
+Other optimizers run the complete optimization in external C/Fortran code (e.g., ``leastsq`` which calls ``minpack``).
+These methods can run the entire optimization in external code.
+Future work may involve performing a single optimization step in C/Fortran by extraction of iteration logic into Python or Cython, but is beyond the scope of this proposal (and would also require rigorous benchmarking and testing).

-The proposed changes will be transparent to an end-user of ``minimize``, or ``fmin``.
-However, as described below, the introduction of ``Optimizer`` and ``Function`` classes will be appreciated by the intermediate or advanced user.
-We propose the implementation of these classes will clean the ``minimize`` implementation, provide a tighter standard interface and provide other class features.
+The proposed changes will be transparent to an end-user of ``minimize``, or ``fmin``, and intermediate or advanced users will appreciate the ``Optimizer`` and ``Function`` classes.
+We claim the implementation of these classes will clean the ``minimize`` implementation, provide a tighter standard interface, allow easy extensibility and provide other class features.
 We expand upon each of these points after presenting a brief example.

 Example
 -------